MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/BusinessTravel.md

 ms.author: cdmditeam
 ---

-# Business Travel in Sustainability
+# Business Travel in Sustainability (BusinessTravel)

 Entity for business travel activity data, including vehicle, train, and air travel, as well as hotel stays.